OHI-Science/ohimanual/2_plan/Understand_Requirements_for_Assessment.md

 # Requirements for Conducting an OHI+ Assessment

 Before you begin actually conducting your assessment (explained in Phase 3), it is crucial to have a full understanding of what are required to complete a successful assessment.
-Conducting an assessment is a labor intensive process that requires **collaboration, communication, funding, dedication** and, perhaps most importantly, **data**.
+Conducting an assessment is a labor intensive process that requires **collaboration, communication, funding, dedication and data**.
 It is imperative to ensure that you have all of these components before starting your assessment.

-The lead organizer of the proposed assessment may want to begin by with a _stakeholder analysis_ to gain a better sense of who are the key players involved in ocean and coastal resource management in the study area.
-We recommend creating a **Working Group** with representatives from public sectors (government agencies, national and regional authorities, etc.), academic and scientific institutions, civil society, and private sector.
-Engaging these stakeholders will greatly enhance your abilities to collaborate and communicate across several groups.
-It will also give you access to a larger pool of resources and knowledge.
-The Working Group is in charge of:
+There are several key components to effectively prepare for your assessment:
+- Implement a stakeholder engagement process
+- Coordinate the assembling of a Working Group and a Technical Team
+- Collaborative target setting and indicator framework (datasets)
+- Organize workshops

-- Developing a project proposal
+- Develop a strategy and project proposal
-- Assembling a qualified **Technical Team** to conduct the assessment itself (see [Team Sturcture](/plan/#team-structure))
-- Managing the overall assessment process

 Procuring funding and creating a budget that is informed by the task timeline will also aid in smart spending and decrease the likelihood that funding will run out before the process is completed.